Shifted Witten classes and topological recursion: Witten classes and topological recursion

-The Witten $ r $-spin classes are not semisimple, so Teleman's reconstruction theorem does not apply.
-However, one can consider a shift of the Witten class along a vector $\gamma \in V$: for a generic shift, the associated CohFT is semisimple, and one can apply Teleman's reconstruction theorem to the shifted class.
+For any shift $ \gamma $, the classes $ \mathsf W^\gamma_{g,n} $ form a CohFT with a flat unit.
+Moreover, for a generic shift, the shifted Witten class is semisimple and one can apply Teleman's reconstruction theorem to the shifted class.
 For two specific $1$-parameter families of shifts, namely $\gamma = \epsilon r v_{r-2}$ and $\gamma = \epsilon r v_{1}$, Pandharipande--Pixton--Zvonkine \cite{PPZ19} computed all the ingredients required for Teleman's reconstruction theorem as we now describe.